Top running groups in Lexington

 I get by with a little help from my friends. | Photo provided by Fleet Feet

 With the temperatures dropping, so might your motivation to get outside and get your heart pumping.
-To help you step out for some fresh air (and meet some fresh faces) we’re sharing seven social running clubs that make the Bluegrass a great place to lace up.
+To help you step out for some fresh air (and meet some fresh faces) we’re sharing five social running clubs that make the Bluegrass a great place to lace up.

-• A Running Start | Tuesdays, Thursdays + Fridays | By running with this group, you are supporting those in recovery + people that come from challenging backgrounds by providing accountability and space to thrive.
+• A Running Start | Schedule varies by race | By running with this group, you are supporting those in recovery + people that come from challenging backgrounds by providing accountability and space to thrive.
 Check its Facebook page for times and locations.

-• Bluegrass Runners | Saturdays + Sundays | This club, better known as BGR, is celebrating 50 years this year.
-Its Facebook Group is also a great place to find running buddies or race pacers.
+• Bluegrass Runners | Seasonal schedule varies | This club, better known as BGR, has been running in Central Kentucky for 50+ years.
+Join its Facebook Group for updates on local runs + find running buddies or race pacers.

 • Fleet Feet | Wednesdays | Runners can meet at the store at The Summit at Fritz Farm for a 5K-ish fun run, but also check the Facebook Group for other meetups added throughout the week.